jo5528/movies-list/README.md

 - manage your favorite list

 ### Searching
-type keyword of the movies in search bar
+type keywords of the movies in search bar

 ### Favorite List
 In index page, press the `+` button on the movie to keep it into favorite list.